Udari Madhushani

 Research Scientist, Sony AI

-I am a research scientist at Sony AI where I lead efforts on enhancing safety and utility of large-scale generative models.
+I am a research scientist at Sony AI where I lead efforts on enhancing capabilities and safety of large-scale generative models, particularly multimodal models.

-• Responsible data synthesis.
-Concerned by the vast amount of generative content online, we've recently developed techniques to identify synthetic samples [7], even in the absence of artificial watermarks, and tracing them to source generative models [8].
+• Data provenance.
+Concerned by the vast amount of generative content online, we've recently developed techniques to identify synthetic samples [8], even in the absence of artificial watermarks, and tracing them to source generative models [9].

 • Benchmarking progress in AI safety.
 We developed the widely adopted RobustBench benchmark [20], followed by MultiRobustBench to account for multiple attacks [21], and most recently JailbreakBench [6] to benchmark progress on jailbreaks against LLMs.
 We have also written a detailed discussion on nuanced similarity and distinction in security and safety approaches towards Trustworthy AI [22].